College Teaching

 Course Purpose

-How do we design for learning?
+How do we foster deep and flexible student learning?

-How do we teach for learning?
+How do we design for deep and flexible learning?

-How do we ensure equity?
+How do we ensure equity and inclusion for all students?

-How do we assess for learning?
+How do we assess for deep and flexible learning?

 Course Description